HITECHCRIME/HC_SG70_Running_On/README.md

 ## Lyrics

 ```

+(running on and on)
+running on and on and on (on on)
+running on and on (on on)
+i don't wanna know it all

 ey ya ey
 ey ya - ey ey ey

 "run, just fucking run
 come on"

-na na na x
+na na na

-Running on and on
+running on and on and on
-Running on and on
+Running on and on (on)

 Running on and on
 and on and on and on